TUT-ARG/DCASE2016-baseline-system-python/README.md

 2. Installation
 ===============

 The systems are developed for [Python 2.7](https://www.python.org/).
-Currently, the baseline systems are tested only with Linux operating systems.
+Currently, the baseline system is tested only with Linux operating system.

 **External modules required**